 We’d take as long as necessary.

 I’d stop every two hours and move around to avoid blood clots.

 Whatever it took.
 I wanted to go home.
 Now.

 Because God is not bound by time like we are, He knew before I was born I’d fall in Tallahassee and break my hip.

 He even knew the exact spot where I’d land.
 He prepared me for the fall by giving me the most amazing husband to care for me throughout the whole ordeal.

 He gave me the strength to bounce back fast enough to leave the hospital two days after the surgery that placed three screws in my left femur.

-Right before I left the hospital one of my nurses reminded me God gives us the strength ahead of time for everything we will endure.
-We just have to use that strength when times get rough and not give up.
+Right before I left the hospital, one nurse reminded me God gives us the strength ahead of time for everything we will endure.
+We just have to use that strength when times get rough, and not give up.

-So, if you’re in a tough spot right now remember, God’s already given you the strength you’ll need to get through whatever you are facing.
+So, if you’re in a tough spot right now remember, God’s already given you the strength you’ll need to get through whatever you face.

 Leave a comment below to share your thoughts on the subject.
 If you think others would appreciate reading this, please share it through the social media buttons.